nichui/2020-fall-cs160-teamspiritworld/README.md

 ### Pushing code and creating pull requests

 To push new code into the “master” branch and create a pull request for the team to review, users must first do a `git checkout -b <newbranch_name>`.
 To create a branch off of master, enter command: `git checkout -b <branch> origin/master`.
 There may be some errors pushing from a branch if there are untracked files and changes not to be committed in the specific branch.
+New branches are created for each feature and for each individual member to push bug fixes or other specific changes to be implemented in the sprint backlog.
+The backlog can be accessed at https://www.notion.so/58e4ee83589142ff8d50e99c895ee2ae?v=d5db39d357dd489396e24b61855c0fbf.

 **NOTE**: Always make sure to check your commits and changes and your branch with `git status` before committing/pushing files.